Network Regression with Graph Laplacians: Preliminaries

 where $1_m$ and $0_m$ are the $m$-vectors of ones and zeroes, respectively.
 Another well-known property of graph Laplacians is their positive semi-definiteness, $x^\T Lx\geq0\;\text{for all}\;x\in\mathbb{R}^m$, which immediately follows if $L\in\mathcal{L}_m$, as any such $L$ is diagonally dominant, i.e., $l_{ii}=\sum_{j\neq i}|l_{ij}|$ \citep[p.~232]{de:06}.

-A precise geometric characterization of the space of graph Laplacians can be found in \citet{gine:17}.
-The characterizations in this paper were however limited to the case of graph Laplacians with fixed rank, which is not practicable when considering network-response regression where the rank can change in dependence on predictor levels.
-This necessitates and motivates the study of the space of graph Laplacians without rank restrictions. \begin{proposition} The space $\mathcal{L}_m$, defined in \eqref{eq:lmdef}, is a bounded, closed, and convex subset in $\mathbb{R}^{m^2}$ of dimension $m(m-1)/2$. \end{proposition} All proofs are given in Appendix B. Proposition \ref{prop:lmmanifold} ensures the existence and uniqueness of projections onto $\mathcal{L}_m$ that we will utilize in the proposed regression approach.
+A precise geometric characterization of the space of graph Laplacians with fixed rank can be found in \citet{gine:17}.
+However, the fixed rank assumption is not practicable when considering network-response regression where the rank often will change in dependence on predictor levels.
+This necessitates and motivates the study of the space of graph Laplacians without rank restrictions. \begin{proposition} The space $\mathcal{L}_m$, defined in \eqref{eq:lmdef}, is a bounded, closed, and convex subset in $\mathbb{R}^{m^2}$ of dimension $m(m-1)/2$. \end{proposition} All proofs are given in Appendix B. The convexity and closedness of $\mathcal{L}_m$ as shown in Proposition \ref{prop:lmmanifold} ensures the existence and uniqueness of projections onto $\mathcal{L}_m$ \citep[chap.~3]{deutsch2012best} that we will use in the proposed regression approach.